Product Overview

 parameters and the amount of time the pharmacist spends

 re-checking those computations.
-Consider the costs of just
+Consider the cost of just

 getting the paper order to the pharmacy.
 Consider the time